 The Parliament is required to appoint an independent auditor to carry out the audit of the financial statements, accounts and other information relating to the financial year of the Audit Office under the Section 36(1) of the National Audit Act, No. 19 of 2018.
-Based on past answers, it is clear that independent audits and reviews of the National Audit Office do take place, however, not annually by peer groups of other SAIs.
+Based on the response received from the Senior Assistant Auditor General, it is clear that independent audits and reviews of the National Audit Office do take place, however, not annually by peer groups of other SAIs.